1984–1985 United Kingdom miners' strike: Court judgments on legality of strike

 The strike in Yorkshire relied on a ballot from January 1981, in which 85.6% of the members voted to strike if any pit was threatened with closure on economic grounds.
 The motion was passed with regard to the closure of Orgreave Colliery, which prompted a two-week strike.
 The NUM executive approved the decision in Yorkshire to invoke the ballot result as binding on 8 March 1984.
 Nicholls ruled that the 1981 ballot result was "too remote in time [with]... too much change in the branch membership of the Area since then for that ballot to be capable of justifying a call to strike action two and a half years later."
-He ruled that the Yorkshire area could not refer to the strike as "official", although he did not condemn the strike as "illegal" as he did in the case of the national strike and the North Derbyshire strike.
+He ruled that the Yorkshire area could not refer to the strike as "official", although he did not condemn the Yorkshire strike as "illegal" as he did in the case of the national strike and the North Derbyshire strike.

 Scargill referred to the ruling as "another attempt by an unelected judge to interfere in the union's affairs."
 He was fined £1,000 (paid by an anonymous businessman), and the NUM was fined £200,000.
 When the union refused to pay, an order was made to sequester the union's assets, but they had been transferred abroad.
 In October 1984, the NUM executive voted to cooperate with the court to recover the funds, despite opposition from Scargill, who stated in court that he was only apologising for his contempt of court because the executive voted for him to do so.
 By the end of January 1985, around £5 million of NUM assets had been recovered.

 A Court of Session decision in Edinburgh ruled that Scottish miners had acted within their rights by taking local ballots on a show of hands and so union funds in Scotland could not be sequestered.
 "During the strike, the one area they couldn't touch was Scotland.
 They were sequestering the NUM funds, except in Scotland, because the judges deemed that the Scottish area had acted within the rules of the Union" – David Hamilton MP, Midlothian.